 Bruce Springsteen has produced a considerable body of original work that has impacted the direction of popular music and American culture.
 His influence extends from the stage into the classroom, and his works have turned up in the syllabi of courses across the United States and around the world.

-The symposium will take place on the beautiful campus of Monmouth University and at the Sheraton Eatontown Center.
-The conference will begin the morning of September 25 at the Sheraton.
-Afternoon sessions on September 25 and sessions on September 26 and 27 will take place at Monmouth.
+Virginia Tech, in conjunction with Penn State Altoona and Monmouth University, is excited to offer this third installment of "Glory Days."
+We hope to see both old and new faces this September 16-18 for what is sure to be another outstanding education gathering.
+The symposium will take place on the beautiful campus of Monmouth University in West Long Branch, New Jersey.
+The conference will begin the morning of September 16 and conclude the afternoon of September 18.
 For additional details, please see the Agenda/Events section.
-Who Should AttendIf you are an educator, journalist, historian, musicologist, cultural anthropologist, sociologist, or political scientist, or if you are a fan with an interest in the scholarship regarding Bruce Springsteen, this conference is for you.
-Recommend the Glory Days: A Bruce Springsteen Symposium Web site to a friend. |
+Who Should AttendIf you are an educator, journalist, historian, musicologist, cultural anthropologist, sociologist, or political scientist, or if you are a fan with an interest in the scholarship regarding Bruce Springsteen, this conference is for you. |

 The Springsteen Symposium in 2005 literally changed my creative life.
 It made me realize that I was far from alone in teaching and studying Springsteen.
 It brought together a community of people who have stayed in touch since.
 And the paper I presented has now developed into a book on Springsteen and American culture.
 I would travel across the country to attend another gathering.
 Fortunately, I live in New Jersey!